bryaburg/Bookmarks/README.md

 - [Adblock Tester](https://adblock-tester.com/) - Tool to check the effectiveness of your AdBlock extensions.
 - [12ft](https://12ft.io/) - Remove paywalls and gain access to articles.
 - [Incoggo](https://incoggo.com/) - Adblocker for paywalls.
+- [Redirect Detective](https://redirectdetective.com) - Redirect Detective helps you trace the redirection path of URLs.

 ### Emails